MichaelRabek/rh-linux-poc/README.md

 Now run the following commands to build and install your NVMe/TCP Boot test environment:

 ```
-  ./setup.sh -m build fedora-37  # this will build all needed rpms and artifacts and create a fedora-37 bootable iso
+  ./setup_extra.sh -m build fedora-37  # this will build all needed rpms and artifacts and create a fedora-37 bootable iso
 ```

-The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the *host-vm*.
+The next step is to go to [Setup your Virtual Machines](#setup-your-virtual-machines) and install the `host-vm`.

 **END**